 The college is the key post-16 partner for the four 11-16 secondary schools in Shrewsbury.
 In addition, the college is the prime partner for a further four 11-16 schools in rural Shropshire.
 These schools provide a critical mass of FE students which has enabled the college to take the strategic decision to offer a deliberately very wide range of courses.
-The college attracts significant numbers of students from 11-18 schools in Shropshire, Telford and Wrekin and Powys.
+15.3% of Shropshire school children are eligible for free school meals, compared with 12.4% nationally (2020 Spring census) illustrating the challenges created by a low wage economy.
+This creates challenges for the college and the college subsidises transport costs, provides free breakfasts for all students, and tops up the free college meal allocation.
+The college also attracts significant numbers of students from 11-18 schools in Shropshire, Telford and Wrekin and Powys.
 These students contribute to the overall student numbers which allows the college to offer the breadth of academic and vocational provision and the ability to invest in specialist support and facilities because of the size of the 16-18 cohort.

 75% of the college 16-18 provision is Level 3, reflecting the A Level specialism of the college and the proportion of young people in partner schools who matriculate at 16.
 The college is the largest A Level provider in Shropshire, with 1,750 A Level students, more than the rest of the providers combined.
-The college offers 38 A Level courses and 78 vocational/technical full time courses to students following study programmes.
+The college offers 39 A Level courses and 83 vocational/technical full time courses to students following study programmes.
 This is the widest choice in Shropshire and the surrounding area (the average sixth form numbers funded in the seven Shropshire school sixth forms in 2022-23 is 130).
 This breadth of offer is a deliberate strategic decision.
-As a consequence of this breadth and accompanying quality 16-18 year olds travel an average of 22 miles a day to attend the college (Association of Colleges MIDES data).
+As a consequence of this breadth and accompanying quality 16-18-year-olds travel an average of 22 miles a day to attend the college.
 The college travel to learn average places the college in the highest quartile nationally.
 The college sends around 800 students to university every year.
 Students from the college perform exceptionally well at university, out-performing other sixth form colleges, school sixth forms and the private sector in terms of % of students achieving 1st and 2:1 class degrees.